FDA head calls for inquiry into Alzheimer's drug review

 "We believe an independent assessment is the best manner in which to determine whether any interactions that occurred between the manufacturer and the agency's review staff were inconsistent with FDA's policies and procedures," Woodcock wrote on Twitter.
 Biogen pledged to cooperate with the inquiry.

-FDA interactions with drug industry staff are strictly controlled and almost always carefully documented.
+FDA interactions with drug industry staff are tightly controlled and almost always carefully documented.
 It's unclear if the May 2019 meeting violated agency rules.

 When Biogen and FDA brought the drug before the FDA’s panel of outside advisers in November, the group was nearly unanimous in urging its rejection.